securitybunker/databunker.org/content/use-case/privacy-by-design-default/index.md

 I will talk about an open-source product our team develops called **Databunker** and how it can help.
 Databunker is a **Swiss army knife tool** for **storing personal records or PII**.

 **Databunker** from the initial project design was built as secure storage of personal records and to comply with GDPR regulations.
-Databunker can serve as a cornerstone for your privacy by design solutions.
+Databunker can serve as a cornerstone for your privacy by design solution.

 ## Privacy By Design Actionable Plan.